CadeDick/DataAnalysis-Projects/README.md

 - [ ] Hiring trends over time — which roles are growing, is remote work holding?
 - [ ] Geographic AI replacement risk — which countries face the most displacement?
 - [ ] Formal correlation analysis using `CORR()` in PostgreSQL
-- [ ] Python visualizations exported as static charts for embedding

 ---

 ## About This Project

 Built as part of a self-directed business analyst portfolio.
-Analysis performed in SQL and Python.
+Analysis performed in SQL.
 Dataset: `tech_layoffs_hiring_trends_elite_v2.csv` (12,000 rows, 23 columns).

 *Interested in collaborating or have feedback?
 Open an issue or connect on LinkedIn.*